tomduck/pandoc-tablenos/README.md

     Table: Caption. {#tbl:id}

 The prefix `#tbl:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes and underscores.
-If `id` is omitted then the figure will be numbered but unreferenceable.
+If `id` is omitted then the table will be numbered but unreferenceable.

 To reference the table, use